 Scotland’s leading children’s charities and Scotland’s Children’s Commissioner have hailed today’s historic Holyrood vote on equal protection as a UK first in legally protecting children from justifiable assault.

 MSPs made history today by voting in favour of Scotland becoming the first country in the UK to end the physical punishment of children.
-Green MSP John Finnie’s Children (Equal Protection from Assault) (Scotland) Bill was voted through its third stage in parliament with X votes for and only X against.
+Green MSP John Finnie’s Children (Equal Protection from Assault) (Scotland) Bill was voted through its third stage in parliament.

 Joanna Barrett, policy and public affairs officer for NSPCC Scotland , said: